qt-labs/vstools/Tests/system/Readme.txt

 Some tests require the following environment variables to be set to the correct values:
 SQUISH_VSTOOLS_VERSION: The expected version of Qt VS Tools
+SQUISH_VSTOOLS_QTDIRS:  A list of Qt installations to be used by the tests, i.e. the paths to the
+                        parent directories of the respective Qt versions' bin-directories, separated by semicola.